swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

 ```

 This can already be argued to be undefined behavior since the allocation is not
-(and cannot be) `initialize`-d first, but this hole can be fixed by making a
+(and cannot be) `initialize`-d first, but it would nonetheless be safer to
-load or store of an uninhabited type into
+make a load or store of an uninhabited type into
 a trap operation, both statically in IRGen (perhaps with a SIL diagnostic
 pass to warn when we statically see uninhabited loads or stores) and at runtime
 by giving uninhabited types a value witness table whose operations trap.